Tomah Subdivision

 The Tomah Subdivision or Tomah Sub is a railway line that runs about 103 mi from La Crosse, WI in the west to Portage, WI in the east.

-The line is operated by the Canadian Pacific Railway through its subsidiary, the Soo Line Railroad.
+The line is operated by Canadian Pacific Kansas City through its subsidiary, the Soo Line Railroad.
 The line crosses the Mississippi River between La Crescent, MN and La Crosse.
 Junctions in La Crescent lead to the River Subdivision to the north and the Marquette Subdivision to the south.
 East of Portage, the rails continue as the Watertown Subdivision.
 Interstate 90 runs roughly parallel to the rail line.

 History

 Most of this segment of track was quickly built over the span of two years.
 The line was completed from Portage to New Lisbon in 1857, and from New Lisbon to La Crosse in 1858.
 It took several more years for the crossing of the Mississippi River into Minnesota to take place, but that finally was completed in 1876.